datacommonsorg/data/scripts/us_census/pep/annual_population/README.md

 # US Census PEP: National Population Count

 ## About the Dataset
-This dataset has Annual Population Estimates from the year 1900 to 2021 for different geographic level such as National, State, County, and Cities.
+This dataset has Annual Population Estimates from the year 1900 to latest for different geographic level such as National, State, County, and Cities.

 The population is categorized by [Count_Person](https://datacommons.org/browser/Count_Person) StatVar in Datacommons.org